 Kodak made one other version where they added a spring-driven motor-drive into the camera.
 You wind it up (much like a movie camera), and every time you trip the shutter, it would advance the film for you.
-That's an unusual feature--the only other big-name camera I can think of which does this is Canon's Dial-35, which came out several years later.
-Anyway, Kodak renamed this camera the "Motormatic 35."
+That's an unusual feature—the only other big-name camera I can think of which does this is Canon's Dial-35, which came out several years later.
+Anyway, Kodak named that camera the "Motormatic 35."

 I don't have a Motormatic so I'll mention this here.
 There are three versions and the only serious difference is how they handle flash.
 The Motormatic 35 has sockets so you can add the accessory flash-gun.
 I've heard complaints that the accessory is not ergonomic and disliked.

 The next version was the Motormatic 35F, which had an in-camera socket on the top that takes peanut bulbs (AG-5).